awsdocs/amazon-ec2-user-guide-windows/doc_source/scvmm.md

 # AWS Systems Manager for Microsoft System Center VMM<a name="scvmm"></a>

-Amazon Web Services \(AWS\) Systems Manager for Microsoft System Center Virtual Machine Manager \(SCVMM\) provides a simple, easy\-to\-use interface for managing AWS resources, such as EC2 instances, from Microsoft SCVMM\.
+AWS Systems Manager for Microsoft System Center Virtual Machine Manager \(SCVMM\) provides a simple, easy\-to\-use interface for managing AWS resources, such as EC2 instances, from Microsoft SCVMM\.
 It is implemented as an add\-in for the VMM console\.
 For more information, see [AWS Add\-ins for Microsoft System Center](https://aws.amazon.com/windows/system-center/)\.

 ![\[AWS Systems Manager add-in\]](http://docs.aws.amazon.com/AWSEC2/latest/WindowsGuide/images/aws_systems_manager_scvmm.png)